ho-wan/vscode-trello-viewer/README.md

 - This extension creates a temporary file named `~vscodeTrello.md` in the user's [VS Code Settings folder](https://code.visualstudio.com/docs/getstarted/settings#_settings-file-locations).
 - The markdown file contains parsed content of the Trello card and can be saved locally.
 - Hover over any board, list or card to see the Trello ID.
+- The API token is stored using AES 256 encryption with IV.

 ## Unsupported Features